w3f/research/docs/Polkadot/economics/academic-research/validator-selection.md

 **Average adjusted era points.**
 To obtain a more robust estimate of the era points, it is necessary to collect additional data from previous eras.
 Since the total era points are distributed among all active validators, and the validator set may vary over time, this could introduce bias into the results.
 To correct for this, era points from each era can be adjusted based on the active set size during that period.
 Since this is the sole factor influencing theoretical per-capita era points, such normalization enables meaningful comparisons across historical data.

 The optimal number of previous eras to include remains uncertain.
-Using too long a history may bias results toward the average, while too short a history can weaken the metric’s robustness.
+Using a history that's too long may bias results toward the average, while using one that's too short can weaken the metric’s robustness.
 One possible approach is to use the average number of $active-eras$.

-**Performance.** From a nominator's perspective, three main factors determine validator performance: the number of era points earned, the nominator's share of the total stake, and the commission charged by the validator.
+**Performance.** From a nominator's perspective, three main factors determine validator performance: the number of era points earned, the nominator's share of the total stake, and the commission the validator charges.
 Since performance scales linearly with the nominator's bond, it can be considered independent of the bond amount.
-These metrics can be combined into a single performance indicator:
+A single performance indicator can combine these metrics:

 $$
 performance = \frac{averageEraPoints \times (1 - commission)}{totalStake}